wso2/docs-ei/en/micro-integrator/docs/use-cases/tutorials/sending-a-simple-message-to-a-service.md

 To test the artifacts, deploy the [packaged artifacts](#step-3-package-the-artifacts) in the embedded Micro Integrator:

 1. Right-click the composite application project and click **Export Project Artifacts and Run**.
-2. In the dialog that opens, select the composite application project that you want to deploy.
+2. In the dialog that opens, select the artifacts that you want to deploy.
 4. Click **Finish**.
 The artifacts will be deployed in the embedded Micro Integrator and the server will start.
 See the startup log in the **Console** tab.

 ### Step 5: Test the use case